gautamo/AudioNet/README.md

 Built by Gautam Banuru, Sahil Katrekar, and Calvin Hsieh

-Check HiddenPower Demo.ipynb for a demo on the project.
+[Click Here](./HiddenPower Demo.ipynb) Check HiddenPower Demo.ipynb for a demo on the project.

 ## 1. Project Summary